netlify-marco/auto-annotated-portfolio/content/pages/index.md

       websites.

-      *   Determining where to update DNS records

-      *   CNAME aliases
+      Two major challenges I have experienced with DNS configurations are determining where to update the DNS records and how CNAME aliases affect the hostname's value.
+We would have to check with the Domain's registrar to determine the Name Servers where the zone file resides and direct the customer to that portal to perform their DNS changes.
+As for CNAME aliases, we would have to review the output of tools like nslookup or dig to determine what is taking precedence in the record's value.

       ### A customer writes in to Support saying simply that their “site won’t